Zenobia Camprubí: Early life

-On August 31, 1887, Zenobia Salustiana Edith Camprubí y Aymar was born in Calle del Mar 87, in Malgrat de Mar (Barcelona) in a wealthy Spanish-Puerto Rican family.
+On August 31, 1887, Zenobia Salustiana Edith Camprubí y Aymar was born in Carrer del Mar 87, in Malgrat de Mar (Barcelona) in a wealthy Spanish-Puerto Rican family.
 She was registered with the names of Zenobia, Salustiana, and Edith.

 Zenobia Camprubí Aymar was the daughter of Isabel Aymar Lucca and Raimundo Camprubí Escudero.
 Her maternal grandfather, Augusto Aymar, was a well-off American merchant and her grandmother was a member of a family of Corsicans, settled in Puerto Rico.

 Both her mother and grandmother had studied in the best schools in the United States and had many family ties in the United States.
-Her father, Raimundo Camprubí, was an engineer of roads, canals and ports, and, belonged to a Catalan military family.
+Her father, Raimundo Camprubí, was an engineer of roads, canals and ports, and belonged to a Catalan military family.
 Zenobia's parents married in Puerto Rico in 1879, where he had traveled to work for the construction of a highway between Ponce and Coamo.
 The couple had four children José (1879), Raimundo, Zenobia (1887) and Augusto (1890).

 During the first two years of her life, when summer time arrived, the Camprubí family moved to ‘La Quinta’ in Malgrat to enjoy the pleasant Mediterranean climate in the summer season.

 In the winter of 1890, her brother Augusto Camprubí Aymar was born in Barcelona.
 This would be the last year that Zenobia and her family enjoy the holidays in Malgrat, perhaps because of changes of post that her father had.

 At the age of nine she traveled to the United States for the first time with her brother José and her mother.
 The reason was to enter his older brother in a high school in preparation for his subsequent entry into Harvard (Cambridge) and settle a matter of inheritance, due to the fact that her grandmother had died in 1895.
 After the appearance of Zenobia's health problems, the family was forced to move their residence to the municipality of Sarriá, Spain a year later.
-In this place, Zenobia met Maria Muntadas de Capará, with whom she eventually established a great friendship.
+In this place, Zenobia met Maria Muntadas de Caparà, with whom she eventually established a great friendship.

 In 1900, Zenobia founded a partnership, together with her friend Maria Muntadas, that was called "Las Abejas Industriosas" ("The working bees").
 By that time she had not yet reached thirteen years of age, but she was already showing a spirit of restlessness and organization.

-In 1901, her father, Mr. Raimundo Camprubí, was assigned to Tarragona as Head of Public Works.
+In 1901, her father, Raimundo Camprubí, was assigned to Tarragona as Head of Public Works.
 Zenobia travelled with her mother and younger brother Augusto to Switzerland in search of a remedy for a rare ear and eye disease that her brother had suffered after diphtheria.